darpan7/AirCraft/README.md

 Note:
 Although, I have used List to store, I believe using my own LinkedList type class will work as well.
 I need to make sure when I want to add in middle, i will just change the refs.
 Helper class has simple implementation (first idea that came), it works as well, but changing into priority rules will change that class as well.
 OrderJSON: Normally, JSON does not guruanteed ordering inside json text.
 However, i am able to make it with my custom class.
+Test Cases: I know there are few test cases written.
+But I would love to finish it later.
+I have included test cases for major features.
+I have developed Rest client inside test to treat as test case for rest ws (which is bad design but its already so late to submit so I am trying to show it as much as I can with good design).